dtolpin/offtopia.net/content/posts/gp-weighted-noise.md

 assumption does not hold, the forecasting accuracy degrades.
-Student's _t_-processes handle time series with varying noise better than Gaussian processes, but may be less convenient in application.
-In this article, we introduce a weighted noise kernel for the Gaussian process allowing to account for varying noise when the ratio between noise variances for different points is known, such as in the case when an observation is the sample mean of multiple samples, and the number of samples
+Student's _t_-processes handle time series with varying noise better than Gaussian processes, but may be less convenient in applications.
+In this article, we introduce a weighted noise kernel for Gaussian processes allowing to account for varying noise when the ratio between noise variances for different points is known, such as in the case when an observation is the sample mean of multiple samples, and the number of samples